VikeLabs/Passr/docs/Submitting First Pull Request.md

 # Submitting your first pull request for Passr

-<p>Your first ticket will be introducing you to creating a pull request and contributing to the Passr project. </br> </br>
+Your first ticket will be introducing you to creating a pull request and contributing to the Passr project.

- If you don't have Git on your machine, [install it](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/set-up-git). </p>
+ If you don't have Git on your machine, [install it](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/set-up-git).

 ## Fork this Repository